 The Apostle Paul’s letter to his spiritual son, Timothy, holds powerful truths for us today.
+Prayer is indispensable in life and ministry.
 Let’s study it together.

 By Mark D. Harris